1jour1vin

 Wine rated (2021 guide) 95/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant, distinguished, and offers delicacy, power (in terms of precision/control), concentration, and complexity.
-There are notes of ripe/fresh red berries, juicy strawberry and, more subtly, violet and blackcurrant, combined with hints of camphor, juicy/ripe black berries, fresh tobacco, fresh licorice, subtle hints of saffron, cherry blossom, subtle hints of nutmeg and spices, and a discreet hint of Bourbon vanilla.
-The palate is fruity, well-balanced and offers juiciness, freshness, bright fruit, minerality, good definition, a certain richness, a tangy structure, an airy character (in the mouthfeel), juiciness, controlled richness, a certain power and a finely-grained, relatively powerful tannic structure.
-On the palate, this wine expresses notes of juicy/pulpy blackcurrant, vibrant raspberry and, more subtly, ripe/fresh wild red berriesfresh wild red berries, combined with hints of lily, saffron, bright cherry, black tea, licorice, as well as subtle hints of sweet spices, racy minerality, subtle hints of blond tobacco, and an imperceptible hint of pepper (in the background).
-The tannins are precise, finely tight, and offer a slight straightforwardness.
+The nose is elegant and refined, offering delicacy, power (expressed with precision and control), concentration, and complexity.
+It reveals notes of ripe/fresh red berries, juicy strawberry, and hints of violet and blackcurrant, combined with touches of camphor, juicy/ripe black berries, fresh tobacco, fresh licorice, subtle hints of saffron, cherry blossom, as well as subtle hints of nutmeg, spices, and a discreet hint of Bourbon vanilla.
+The palate is fruity, perfectly balanced, and offers juiciness, freshness, vibrant fruit, minerality, good definition, a certain richness, a tangy structure, an airy character (in the palate’s construction), juiciness, controlled richness, a certain power, as well as a finely grained and relatively powerful tannic structure.
+On the palate, this wine expresses notes of juicy/pulpy blackcurrant, vibrant raspberry, and, more subtly, ripe/fresh, combined with hints of lily, saffron, vibrant cherry, black tea, and licorice, as well as subtle hints of sweet spices, racy minerality, subtle hints of blond tobacco, and an imperceptible hint of pepper (in the background).
+The tannins are precise, finely structured, and offer a touch of firmness.

 The Wine Cellar Insider - Jeff Leve